singhaniya0411/MERN-Ecommerce-Project/backend/readme.md

-# 🧶 Embusshh - Crochet E-Commerce Website (Backend)
+# 🧶 Embusshh - E-Commerce Website (Backend)

-**Embusshh** backend is built using the MERN stack, enabling seamless management of crochet products, user authentication, orders, and payments using Razorpay and Stripe.
+**Embusshh** backend is built using the MERN stack, enabling seamless management of clothing products, user authentication, orders, and payments using Razorpay and Stripe.

 ## 🚀 Tech Stack